openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 61: Too high temperature limit

 Too high temperature limit
-This parameter determines the temperature at which the device sends a command to the associated device, to turn ON device or to turn OFF device.

-Values:
-• default value 700 (too high temperature limit is 70.0 °C)
-• 1 - 2120

-**NOTE1: Too high temperature limit is used with Association Group 3.**
-**NOTE2: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is 1 – 1000 (0.1 °C – 100.0 °C, resolution 0.1 °C)**
-**NOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 322 – 2120 (32.2 °F – 212.0 °F, resolution 0.1 °F)**
-**NOTE4: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
-Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth.**
+<p&gtThis parameter determines the temperature at which the device sends a command to the associated device, to turn ON device or to turn OFF device. </p&gt <p&gtValues:<br /&gt• default value 700 (too high temperature limit is 70.0 °C)<br /&gt• 1 - 2120</p&gt <p&gt<br /&gt<strong&gtNOTE1: Too high temperature limit is used with Association Group 3.</strong&gt<br /&gt<strong&gtNOTE2: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is 1 – 1000 (0.1 °C – 100.0 °C, resolution 0.1 °C)</strong&gt<br /&gt<strong&gtNOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 322 – 2120 (32.2 °F – 212.0 °F, resolution 0.1 °F)</strong&gt<br /&gt<strong&gtNOTE4: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
+Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth.</strong&gt </p&gt
 Values in the range 1 to 2120 may be set.

 The manufacturer defined default value is ```700```.